zhaojh329/oui/README.md

 	vi vue.config.js

-Then execute the following command to start the debug server
+Then execute the following command to install the dependencies and start the debug server

+	npm i
 	npm run serve

 # [Donate](https://gitee.com/zhaojh329/oui#project-donate-overview)